0 mins to read•

 It is your responsibility as the Partner to provide the vehicle list (Make/Model/Year & Trim) to the Installer three business days prior to the site visit.

 ✱ NOTE: Geotab provides no starter inhibit guidance for Hybrid or Electric vehicles.

 !
-IMPORTANT: As the Partner, it is your responsibility to ensure the steps listed herein are followed.
-For any Internal Combustion Engine vehicles with multiplexed starter circuitry that may require wire runs from under the dash into the engine bay.
-Interfacing details such as best practices, and firewall pass through for each make/model/year group, must be discussed and signed off in advance by the primary on-site stakeholders; this may include the Geotab Authorized Installer's primary contact, the client's primary contact and/or fleet manager, and/or the auto-shop supervisor.
-It is also recommended that the client’s primary contact, or designate, sign off on all related installations.
+IMPORTANT: As the Partner, you are responsible for ensuring that the steps outlined in this document are followed.
+If you are working on Internal Combustion Engine vehicles with multiplexed starter circuitry that may require wire runs from under the dash into the engine bay, it is essential to discuss interfacing details, such as best practices and firewall pass-through, for each Make/Model/Year group with the primary on-site stakeholders.
+The primary on-site stakeholders may include the Geotab Authorized Installer's primary contact, the client's primary contact (fleet manager), and/or the auto-shop supervisor.
+It is highly recommended that the client's primary contact or designate sign off on all related installations.

 The integration and installation of the Start Inhibit feature to remotely inhibit the start of vehicle ignition is a complex undertaking.
 This document intends to highlight and elaborate on the implementation of the Start Inhibit feature, and support any challenges the Installer may face.